nericson1/leaflet-challenge/README.md

 # leaflet-challenge

 ## Description
-This repository contains multiple files that culminate in the display of a map through the web browser in which information can be found regarding the location, magnitude, and depth of all 4.5+ earthquakes in the past 30 days.
+This repository contains multiple files that culminate in the display of a map through the web browser in which information can be found regarding the location, magnitude, and depth of all M 4.5+ earthquakes in the past 30 days.
 This data is read into a JavaScript file using the D3 library and a geoJSON file provided by the United States Geological Survey (USGS).
 Leaflet is used to create the map layer, markers, and legend seen on the map.
-The JavaScript code, found on the file titled 'logic.js', is read into the html code on line 31 of the file titled 'index.html'.
-Additionally, a CSS file titled 'style.css' is read into the index.html file on line 16, which enables the legend functionality of the map.
+The JavaScript code, found on the `logic.js` is read into the html code on line 31 of the `index.html` file.
+Additionally, a CSS file titled  `style.css` is read into the index.html file on line 16, which enables the legend functionality of the map.

 ## References
 While some of my resources for this assignment did come from activities done in class, I did have to do additional research and use outside resources as well in order to be successful.